finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 # Roadmap

 ## What's New - v1.67
-- Accessibility: Re-record tutorial video, with emphasis on a) custom game creation and b) uploading to the internet
+- Bug-Fix: Small fixes

 ## Active Sprint
+- Accessibility: New how-to videos, with emphasis on a) custom game creation and b) uploading to the internet
 - Game-Play: Add Tokens, with settings for label, size, shape, and color.
 Also colorize dice.
 - Game-Play: Unify controls for Playable Objects (Cards, Stacks, Dice, and Tokens), and show a red zone up-top where they can be dropped to delete
 - Game-Play: Use 2-fingers to move and rotate Stacks